ethz-asl/robust_point_cloud_registration/README.md

 @inproceedings{DBLP:conf/prima/DohertyKRWCBHS16,
-  author    = {Patrick Doherty and Jonas Kvarnstr{\"{o}}m and Piotr Rudol and Mariusz Wzorek and Gianpaolo Conte and Cyrille Berger and Timo Hinzmann and Thomas Stastny}, title     = {A Collaborative Framework for 3D Mapping Using Unmanned Aerial Vehicles}, booktitle = {{PRIMA} 2016: Princiles and Practice of Multi-Agent Systems - 19th
+  author    = {Patrick Doherty and Jonas Kvarnstr{\"{o}}m and Piotr Rudol and Mariusz Wzorek and Gianpaolo Conte and Cyrille Berger and Timo Hinzmann and Thomas Stastny}, title     = {A Collaborative Framework for 3D Mapping Using Unmanned Aerial Vehicles}, booktitle = {{PRIMA} 2016: Principles and Practice of Multi-Agent Systems - 19th
                International Conference, Phuket, Thailand, August 22-26, 2016, Proceedings}, year      = {2016},
 }